 All unpermitted gifts must be immediately declined, returned or discarded.
 Employees must report to their supervisors and the Vice President for Human Resources at the end of each month regarding all gifts received during the month (including those permitted by this policy).
 Notice of this Gifts and Gratuities Policy will be given to all University vendors and prospective vendors (Form to be developed).
-Any proposed exceptions from this policy must be approved in advance, with respect to the President, by the Chairman of the Board of Trustees, with respect to other University Officers, by the President, with respect to Deans, by the Provost and the President, with respect to other employees, by the Dean or Vice President who is in charge of the employee's administrative unit.
+Any proposed exceptions from this policy must be approved in advance, with respect to the President, by the Chairman of the Board of Trustees, with respect to other University Officers, by the President, with respect to Deans, by the Provost and the President, with respect to Department Chairs and faculty, by the School's Dean and the Provost, and with respect to other employees, by the Dean or Vice President who is in charge of the employee's administrative unit.
 If you have any question concerning this policy, consult with the University Counsel.